 – Beam quality

-You can visualize your beam like never before with the Acuros® 1920L SWIR Camera.
-The significant advantage that a camera has over other methods of beam profiling like pinhole profilers and slit profilers is that you get real-time measurements and views of your laser in action.
-SWIR sensors are specially designed to reduce all laser-induced fringing effects.
+You can visualize your beam like never before with the Acuros 1920L SWIR Camera.
+The significant advantage that a camera has over other methods of beam profiling like knife edge, pinhole, and slit profilers is that you get real-time measurements and views of your laser in action.
+SWIR sensors facilitate both near field and far field profiling applications and are specially designed to reduce laser-induced fringing effects.

-The family of Acuros CQD SWIR and e-SWIR cameras meet the challenges of the shortwave infrared optics and optical systems market.
-Review the specifications of our key platform cameras, and contact SWIR Vision to discuss your imaging needs.
+Whether you are investigating SWIR cameras for benchtop laser profiling or highly automated industrial laser inspection, SWIR Vision Systems Acuros cameras are ideally suited to meet your laser profiling demands.
+With high pixel density, and large format arrays, all delivered at the lowest cost per megapixel, the family of Acuros CQD SWIR and e-SWIR cameras meet the challenges of the shortwave infrared optics and optical systems market.
+Review the specifications of our key platform cameras and contact SWIR Vision to discuss your imaging needs.

 Laser Beam Profiling Applications